Featured Programs and Schools

 Career Outlook of a Welder

-The U.S. Bureau of Labor Statistics has predicted a rise of 3% employment growth for Welders, Cutters, Solderers and Brazers in the decade from 2018 to 2028.
-This employment growth rate is reported to be slower than the average for other occupations.
+O*Net Online has predicted a rise of 1% employment growth for Welders, Cutters, Solderers and Brazers working in Illinois during the decade from 2018 to 2028.
+This employment growth rate is reported to be slower than the average for other occupations in the US.